pb24578/html5-msoy/README.md

 To see the production processes running, execute ```pm2 list```.
 To end any of those processes, execute ```pm2 delete <name>```.

+# HTML5 Whirled SDK Outline
+You setup the states and actions and code in the website itself.
+There will be a customizable avatar creator in the website which you can specify which sprite sheets will be used for the state or action.

+Avatars are created using spritesheets and the art can be made from whatever tool u wanna use (like paintnet, photoshop, adobe flash, etc).
+Then you create a sprite sheet using a free (and open-source) texture packer tool online at http://free-tex-packer.com/ for web version https://free-tex-packer.com/app/.
+You can upload those sprites into the avatar creator on the website to build your states and actions.

+I'll also have a code editor on avatar creator that allows you to add your own code to the avatar and all that good stuff.
+You can also edit the Avatar Body code just like you could in the original Whirled (to make stuff like ImpatientBody, LSABody, etc.)

+Makes it easier for the creator to do stuff and not have to worry about setting up a bunch of code and classpaths and all that hell.
+Also, this allows for you to edit your avatar's states/actions/code in real time.

 # To Do
 1. Create a class that extends AnimatedSprite such as in this example: https://github.com/pixijs/pixi.js/issues/6271.
     - Name these classes EntityControl, AvatarControl, BackgroundControl, ToyControl, etc.